arl/gotypes/README.md

 Automatically generate Go code from Go structures

-`gotypes` is a package that eases the developement of 'code generation utilities'
+`gotypes` is a package that eases the developement of *code generation utilities*